Bounded quantification: Overview

 The purpose of bounded quantification is to allow for polymorphic functions to depend on some specific behaviour of objects instead of type inheritance.
 It assumes a record-based model for object classes, where every class member is a record element and all class members are named functions.
 Object attributes are represented as functions that take no argument and return an object.
 The specific behaviour is then some function name along with the types of the arguments and the return type.
 Bounded quantification considers all objects with such a function.
 An example would be a polymorphic min function that considers all objects that are comparable to each other.

 F-bounded quantification

 F-bounded quantification or recursively bounded quantification, introduced in 1989, allows for more precise typing of functions that are applied on recursive types.
-A recursive type is one that includes a function that uses it as a type for some argument or its return value.
+A recursive type is one that features as a constructor a function that uses it as a type for some argument, or the return value of a functional argument, or some argument of the functional return value of a functional argument, or so on: that is, in positive position.

 Example

 This kind of type constraint can be expressed in Java with a generic interface.
 The following example demonstrates how to describe types that can be compared to each other and use this as typing information in polymorphic functions.
-The Test.min function uses simple bounded quantification and does not preserve the type of the assigned types, in contrast with the Test.Fmin function which uses F-bounded quantification.
+The Test.min function uses simple bounded quantification and does not ensure the objects are mutually comparable, in contrast with the Test.fMin function which uses F-bounded quantification.